Lithium: Terrestrial

 Although lithium is widely distributed on Earth, it does not naturally occur in elemental form due to its high reactivity.
 The total lithium content of seawater is very large and is estimated as 230 billion tonnes, where the element exists at a relatively constant concentration of 0.14 to 0.25 parts per million (ppm), or 25 micromolar; higher concentrations approaching 7 ppm are found near hydrothermal vents.

 Estimates for the Earth's crustal content range from 20 to 70 ppm by weight.
-Lithium constitutes about 0.002 percent of Earth's crust.
 In keeping with its name, lithium forms a minor part of igneous rocks, with the largest concentrations in granites.
 Granitic pegmatites also provide the greatest abundance of lithium-containing minerals, with spodumene and petalite being the most commercially viable sources.
 Another significant mineral of lithium is lepidolite which is now an obsolete name for a series formed by polylithionite and trilithionite.
 Another source for lithium is hectorite clay, the only active development of which is through the Western Lithium Corporation in the United States.
-At 20 mg lithium per kg of Earth's crust, lithium is the 25th most abundant element.
+At 20 mg lithium per kg of Earth's crust, lithium is the 31st most abundant element.

 According to the Handbook of Lithium and Natural Calcium, "Lithium is a comparatively rare element, although it is found in many rocks and some brines, but always in very low concentrations.
 There are a fairly large number of both lithium mineral and brine deposits but only comparatively few of them are of actual or potential commercial value.
 Many are very small, others are too low in grade."

 Chile is estimated (2020) to have the largest reserves by far (9.2 million tonnes), and Australia the highest annual production (40,000 tonnes).
 One of the largest reserve bases of lithium is in the Salar de Uyuni area of Bolivia, which has 5.4 million tonnes.
-Other major suppliers include Australia, Argentina and China.
+Other major suppliers include Argentina and China.
 As of 2015, the Czech Geological Survey considered the entire Ore Mountains in the Czech Republic as lithium province.
 Five deposits are registered, one near Cínovec is considered as a potentially economical deposit, with 160 000 tonnes of lithium.
 In December 2019, Finnish mining company Keliber Oy reported its Rapasaari lithium deposit has estimated proven and probable ore reserves of 5.280 million tonnes.

 In June 2010, The New York Times reported that American geologists were conducting ground surveys on dry salt lakes in western Afghanistan believing that large deposits of lithium are located there.
 These estimates are "based principally on old data, which was gathered mainly by the Soviets during their occupation of Afghanistan from 1979–1989".
 The Department of Defense estimated the lithium reserves in Afghanistan to amount to the ones in Bolivia and dubbed it as a potential "Saudi-Arabia of lithium".
 In Cornwall, England, the presence of brine rich in lithium was well known due to the region's historic mining industry, and private investors have conducted tests to investigate potential lithium extraction in this area.